-An applicant who has registered but does not attend classes for four days, will be contacted by staff.
+An applicant who has registered and been offered a space but does not attend classes for four days will be contacted by staff.
 TFPPCS may then unenroll the applicant in accordance with the Attendance Policy if the issue is not resolved.